ing-bank/zkflow/README.md

 * `config/test/log4j2.xml`.
 This file determines how our main logger logs.
 Note that it is only affecting test builds.
 The file will have no effect on the final jar.
 If you really want, you can even override this file by specifying your own with the following system property: `log4j.configurationFile`.
 * `config/test/logging-test.properties`.
 This file determines the log levels for parts of our application (mostly dependencies) that directly use java.util.logging logger.
 This for instancte determines how JUnit logs before our tests run.

+## Verifying test coverage

+To assess the test coverage, you can run `./gradlew test jacocoTestReport`.
+The coverage reports can be found in `build/reports/jacoco/test/html` for each module.

 ## Prerequisites

 ### Java version